Yemen: Biodiversity

-Yemen contains six terrestrial ecoregions: Arabian Peninsula coastal fog desert, Socotra Island xeric shrublands, Southwestern Arabian foothills savanna, Southwestern Arabian montane woodlands, Arabian Desert, and Red Sea Nubo-Sindian tropical desert and semi-desert.
+Yemen contains six terrestrial ecoregions: Arabian Peninsula coastal fog desert, Socotra Island xeric shrublands, Southwestern Arabian foothills savannah, Southwestern Arabian montane woodlands, Arabian Desert, and Red Sea Nubo-Sindian tropical desert and semi-desert.
 The flora is a mixture of the tropical African, Sudanian plant geographical region and the Saharo-Arabian region.
-The Sudanian element—characterized by relatively high rainfall—dominates the western mountains and parts of the highland plains.
+The Sudanian element—characterised by relatively high rainfall—dominates the western mountains and parts of the highland plains.
 The Saharo-Arabian element dominates in the coastal plains, eastern mountain, and the eastern and northern desert plains.

 A high percentage of Yemen plants belong to tropical African plants of Sudanian regions.
 Among the Sudanian element species, the following may be mentioned: Ficus spp., Acacia mellifera, Grewia villosa, Commiphora spp., Rosa abyssinica, Cadaba farinosa and others.
 Among the Saharo-Arabian species, these may be mentioned: Panicum turgidum, Aerva javanica, Zygophyllum simplex, Fagonia indica, Salsola spp., Acacia tortilis, A. hamulos, A. ehrenbergiana, Phoenix dactylifera, Hyphaene thebaica, Capparis decidua, Salvadora persica, Balanites aegyptiaca, and many others.
 Many of the Saharo-Arabian species are endemic to the extensive sandy coastal plain (the Tihamah).

-Among the fauna, the Arabian leopard, which would inhabit the mountains, is considered rare here.
+The Arabian leopard, which would inhabit the mountains, is considered rare here.